Borelli's marked gecko

-Borelli's marked gecko (Homonota borellii) is a species of lizard in the family Phyllodactylidae.
+Borelli's marked gecko (Homonota borellii) is a species of gecko in the family Phyllodactylidae.
 The species is endemic to South America.

 Etymology

 The specific name, borellii, is in honor of French-born Italian ornithologist Alfredo Borelli.

 Geographic range

 H. borrellii is found in Argentina and Paraguay.

 Habitat

 The preferred natural habitats of H. borellii are grassland, shrubland, and savanna.